Dorlinrozin/ocs01-test/README.md

 ```bash
 python3 menu_automator.py
 ```
+The script will then prompt you to enter:

-Enter the number of times to repeat the test cycle and the delay in seconds between each cycle
+1- The number of times you want the test cycle to repeat.
+2- The delay (in seconds) between each cycle.

+The script will start the automated process, and you will see the interactions logged in your terminal.

 After running successfully close from screen with pressing `Ctrl A+D`

+## 🔧 How It Works

+The script uses the `pexpect` library to spawn the `ocs01-test` binary as a child process.
+It then automates the interaction by:
+1. **Expecting** specific patterns in the process's output (e.g., `choice:, press enter to continue...`).
+2. **Sending** the required inputs (menu numbers, parameters, confirmations) back to the process.
+3. Looping through all methods defined in `exec_interface.json` to ensure full test coverage.

+This approach allows for robust, automated testing of the interactive CLI without needing to re-implement its core cryptographic or networking logic.

 *for this task the ei file contains the interface for contract at address octBUHw585BrAMPMLQvGuWx4vqEsybYH9N7a3WNj1WBwrDn, do not modify it*

-after running, follow the menu to interact with the contract